Need small business financing?

 If you need to improve your day-to-day cash flow, Capital One recommends their working capital line of credit product.

 In general, a business line of credit is a great financing solution for business owners who need flexibility and affordability with their capital.
-The Capital One line of credit is a particularly good product if you need to bridge the gap between your expenses and cash flow.
+The Capital One line of credit is a particularly good product if you need a bridge loan to help you even out your your expenses and cash flow.

 What can you expect when you take out one of these Capital One small business loans?